Nuell-A/Nuell-A/README.md

 - 👋 Hi, I’m @Nuell-A
-- 🌱 I’m most proficient in Python (Flask & Django) and Java (Spring Boot), comfortable with Flutter/Dart, HTML5 & CSS and SQL, and slightly familiar with JavaScript, & PowerShell.
+- Software developer.
+Experienced in web development with React, Django, Flask, and Spring.
+Mobile development with Java, Flutter, and React Native.
+Desktop applications with Java and Python.
+Lastly, embedded systems with ESP32 boards and Raspberry Pi's using C and Python.
-- 💞️ Willing to collaborate on most projects, especially mobile and web development.
+- Always open to collaborating on projects together.
 - 📫 You can reach me @alcala.arredondo1@gmail.com

 <!---